kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

 - `ca` - Certificate authority file for TLS client authentication.
 - `cert` - Certificate for client authentication.
 This is a required field.
 - `key` - Key for client authentication.
 Optional.
 This is a required field.

+**Custom authentication:**
+- `authModes`: It must contain `custom` in case of Custom Authentication.
+Specify this in trigger configuration.
+- `customAuthHeader`: Custom Authorization Header name to be used.
+This is required field.
+- `customAuthValue`: Custom Authorization Header value.
+This is required field.

 > 💡 **NOTE:**It's also possible to set the CA certificate regardless of the selected `authModes` (also without any authentication).
 This might be useful if you are using an enterprise CA.